GENDER AND DEVELOPMENT (GAD) OVERVIEW

 - Women and men have different development needs and interests, which is institutionalized and perpetuated by cultural, social, economic and political norms, systems and structures.

-— Means giving more opportunities to those who have less and those who are historically and socially disadvantaged based on their needs for them to operate on a level playing field.
+- Means giving more opportunities of those who have less and those who are historically and socially diadvantaged based on their needs for them to operate on a level playing field.
 “Focusing on the needs of women does not mean discriminating against men or putting them at a disadvantage”

 - UN–CEDAW (United Nations Convention on the Elimination of All Forms of Discrimination Against Women) recognized the need to remove the biases against and provide special attention to women through affirmative action.
 It is a temporary measure that will be discontinued when the objectives of equality of opportunity and treatment have been achieved.